Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

     git push
     ```

-1. (Make sure you have follow instructions in "Install development dependencies") Once you have made your additions or changes, make sure you write tests and run the test suite.
+1. Once you have made your additions or changes, make sure you write tests and run the test suite.
 More information on testing below.

     ```shell
     pytest -vs tests/
     ```

-1. (Make sure you have follow instructions in "Install development dependencies") Make sure to run the auto python code formatter, black.
+1. Make sure to run the auto python code formatter, black.

     ```shell
     black ./